Second Degree Murder Defenses

 For example, if a person acting in self-defense fires a shot that knocks their assailant unconscious and the shooter has enough time to perceive that the threat has ceased, the shooter could not justify firing another shot as self-defense.

-Many, but not all, states also require that the person claiming self-defense retreat from the danger or otherwise attempt to defuse the situation before using force to protect themselves.
+Some states also require that the person claiming self-defense retreat from the danger or otherwise attempt to defuse the situation before using force to protect themselves.
 If the person claiming self defense does not attempt to retreat from the threat, the self-defense argument may not be available.
+Some states, such as Florida, do not require retreat before defending.
+This is often called a "stand your ground" law.

 When referring to criminal defenses, there are two basic kinds of intoxication: voluntary and involuntary.